International students start a bachelor’s programme

 Are you enthusiastic?
 Go for it!
 Have a look at our website and inform yourself thoroughly.
 Only then you can make the right decision.

 Do you want to talk to someone from the university?
 You can!
-Book a meeting via [link].
+Book a meeting via [what does chemistry homework look like].